wprusik/watchdock/README.md

 # WatchDock

 Watchdog monitor for Docker containers, raises alerts for restart loops and long inactivity, and exposes a small web panel.
+For not, it supports SMS notifications via SMSAPI.pl.

 ## Requirements